 When you bring a topic to the table to discuss among your team mates, I suggest you “serve up a sandwich.”
 Whether it is a problem to be solved, an idea that needs to be fleshed out, or recognizing an opportunity, serve up a sandwich with two pieces of brea (the rational parts) squeezed between the messy creative part!

 After all the ideas are out on the table, THEN you can finish off your sandwich with another rational piece of bread.
-This is where the evaluation of all the ideas begin: Some teams will prioritize the ideas, group like ideas together, sequence them in a timeline or a combination!
-Often times, it is the synergy of the discussion that creates something beyond what just one person could envision.
+This is where the evaluation of all the ideas begins: Some teams will prioritize the ideas, group like ideas together, sequence them in a timeline or a combination!
+Oftentimes, it is the synergy of the discussion that creates something beyond what just one person could envision.

 And isn’t that what teamwork is all about?